High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Appendix E. Proof of Theorem

 Throughout the rest of appendix, we denote

-From the Corollary A.1 in \cite{bai2012}, we have $\hat{\bH}_p = O_p(1)$ and $\hat{\bH} = O_p(p^{-1})$.
+From the Corollary S.1 in \cite{bai2016maximum}, we have $\hat{\bH}_p = O_p(1)$ and $\hat{\bH} = O_p(p^{-1})$.
 These results will play an important role in the following proofs.
 We next introduce a few technical lemmas as tools in the proof of Theorem \ref{normality theorem}.